ongr-archive/TaskMessengerBundle/Resources/doc/usage.rst

             default:
                 amqp: ~

-See `configuration <configuration.rst>`_ for more details on publisher configuration.
+See `configuration <configuration.html>`_ for more details on publisher configuration.

 **Usage example using custom publisher (Redis)**